mm-zk/governance-cli/WORK.md

 [ ] - and something to verify addresses.

 [ ] - add green, yellow, red marks - similar concept to rust warnings.

+[ ] - somehow, get the other contract bytecode hashes too (maybe separate repo for now??)

+[] - figure out all those unknown addresses.